michaelhartley1211/A-simplified-Jira-clone-built-with-React-and-Node/README.md

 ### Migrations 🗄

 We're currently using TypeORM's `synchronize` feature which auto creates the database schema on every application launch.
-It's fine to do this in a showcase product or during early development while the product is not used by anyone, but before going live with a real product, we should [introduce migrations](https://github.com/typeorm/typeorm/blob/master/docs/migrations.md).
+It's fine to do this in a showcase product or during early development while the product is not used by anyone, but before going live with a real product, we should [introduce migrations]

 ### Proper authentication system 🔐

 We currently auto create an auth token and seed a project with issues and users for anyone who visits the API without valid credentials.
-In a real product we'd want to implement a proper [email and password authentication system](https://www.google.com/search?q=email+and+password+authentication+node+js&oq=email+and+password+authentication+node+js).
+In a real product we'd want to implement a proper [email and password authentication system]

 ### Accessibility ♿